Skip to content

 3. Buy Crypto

-Buying crypto at eToro is precisely the same as purchasing any other instrument.
-If you're buying Amazon stock, oil or Ether, navigate to that market from the home page.
+Buying crypto is precisely the same as purchasing any other instrument.
+If you’re buying Amazon stock, oil or Ether, navigate to that market from the broker home page.
 The dashboard for your staking crypto will have price charts, research notes and the latest news.
 Remember, staking crypto does have additional benefits, but the fundamental principles still apply, so use technical and fundamental analysis to buy low and sell high.
 Another factor to consider is risk management techniques which apply regardless of the market being traded.

 4. Stake Your Crypto